KushBhoi/Autoclicker2.0/README.md

 - To **start or stop** the autoclicker, press the '`' key (located to the left of the '1' key on your keyboard).

 ---

-This version is more structured and emphasizes key points for better clarity.